leiniercs/thimsmarket/components/footer/refunds/en.md

+# Cancellation policy

+Due to the nature of the products that are available for purchase in the Website, there are some rules that apply regarding to the cancellation of an order:

+-  Orders cancellation: The User is free to explore all products in the Website and add them to the Cart.
+By doing so, the system create an Order with the products added to the Cart.
+That Order can be cancelled by removing all the products from the Cart.
+-  Purchase cancellation: Due to the immediate nature of the products delivery, there is **no cancellation** of the payment after a successful purchase.
+In this case, the User is empowered to request a refund to {contact.email} within 7 days after the purchase date.
+This procedure adhere to the Refunds policy.

 # Refunds policy

 We have a 7-day return policy, which means you have 7 days after paying for any product to request a return.